 - Students will complete the task.

 - Tell students that there are many ways to demonstrate caring.
-Three important ways can be sharing supplies, taking turns, and inviting others to play with you.
+Three important ways can be sharing supplies, taking turns, talking kindly about solutions, and inviting others to play with you.

 Teacher observation.
 Teacher will note whether children discover that one of the solutions to the problem is for everyone to take turns and to share the letters that they have.
 Ask students to share ways that they have demonstrated this behavior outside of the classroom.